Surfside condominium collapse: Rescue and relief operations

 The demolition took place at approximately 10:30 p.m.
 EDT on July 4, and the search for survivors resumed 20 minutes later.

 On July 6, the death toll continued to increase as workers searched portions of the rubble that they had previously not been able to access.
 At a morning news conference, Mayor Levine Cava said there are "only around 70 [people] that we can confirm were in the building at the time of collapse", acknowledging doubt about the official estimate of 113 missing.
-Tropical Storm Elsa increased in strength in the Florida Straits north of Cuba, prompting authorities to predict that it would be a Category 1 hurricane when it made landfall along Florida's west coast.
+Tropical Storm Elsa increased in strength in the Straits of Florida north of Cuba, prompting authorities to predict that it would be a Category 1 hurricane when it made landfall along Florida's west coast.

 In the late afternoon, officials announced that an additional 12 bodies had been located since the search resumed after the demolition of the western portion of the structure on Sunday, including 4 on Tuesday.
 This brought the death toll to 36, with as many as 109 people still considered missing.
 Of the 36 confirmed dead, 29 have been publicly identified.

 On July 7, In a private morning briefing with families, and a later briefing for reporters, authorities announced the recovery of an additional 10 bodies, the largest number thus far found in any 24-hour period.
 This brought the number of known deaths to 46.
 According to Mayor Levine Cava, 94 were still believed missing.
 Miami-Dade Fire Chief Jadallah said that families of 32 of the victims have been notified, and stated that "we haven't transitioned" to a purely recovery operation, as would occur when rescue of additional survivors was deemed no longer possible.
 He said they had so far not detected any voids in the rubble that would be likely to shelter survivors.
 Tropical Storm Elsa weakened and made landfall significantly north and west of Miami, greatly reducing its impact on the ongoing operations at the site versus earlier predictions.

 Later in the day, authorities announced in another private briefing for family members that operations, now in their 14th day, were shifting from search and rescue to search and recovery.